Automatic Melody Harmonization with Triad Chords: A Comparative Study: Automatic Melody Harmonization Models

 We identify two potential benefits of adding chord functions to the target output.
 First, in contrast to the distribution of chord labels, the distribution of chord functions is relatively balanced, making it easier for the model to learn the chord functions.
 Second, as the chord functions and chord labels are interdependent, adding the chord functions as a target informs the model which chord labels share the same function and may therefore be interchangeable.
 We hypothesize that this multi-task learning will help our model learn proper functional progression, which in turn will produce better harmonic phrasing relative to the melody.
+Specifically, the loss function is defined as: